enspiral/handbook/src/foundation/board.md

 ### Susan Basterfield

 I’m a catalyst, cultivator, convenor and curator, helping individuals and organisations experiment with new ways of working and being.
-I’m a member of the Golden Pandas, participate in a variety of working groups, engage in acts of ambassador-ing, and work with teams worldwide as a coach and facilitator.
+I participate in a variety of working groups, engage in acts of ambassador-ing, and work with teams worldwide as a coach and facilitator.

-### Richard Bartlett
+### Joriam Ramos

-I'm enthusiastic about co-ownership, self-governance and building relationships of partnership instead of domination to create collaborative workplaces.
-I'm a co-founder of Loomio and The Hum.
-I have a unique way of seeing patterns and speaking about complexity in simple words.
+I'm a community catalyst, worldbuilder, and storyteller.

 ### Charley Davenport

 I am an experienced systems and technical support specialist and helping people to connect with new technology is at the heart of what I do for work.
 I'm currently working with New Zealand-based electric vehicle charging network Thundergrid as a Charge Point Operator, with the mission of transitioning transport to cleaner technology.
 I also work with the Enspiral Venture Greaterthan administering finances.
 I am also a freelance cellist and adventurous performer and arts advocate in Wellington.

+### Hailey Cooperrider

+I'm interested in how collaboration scales and how networks govern themselves.
+I work in related fields and also make serious games that help with collaboration and complicated topics.

 ### Joshua Vial